autozimu/unison-fsmonitor/README.md

 Simply run unison with `-repeat watch` as argument or `repeat=watch` in config file.

-## Increase file descriptor limit on macOS
+## File watch limits

-You might need to update file descriptor limit to allow this program watching more than a few files.
-See <https://facebook.github.io/watchman/docs/install#mac-os-file-descriptor-limits>
+You might need to update file watch limits in both hosts if watching limit reached.
+See <https://facebook.github.io/watchman/docs/install#system-specific-preparation> for more details.

 ## Debug